-Lucy uses an experimental technique that often results in what she describes as Art Exploration.
-Working with a diverse mixture of mediums and styles, her work uniquely integrates her interests in astronomy, space exploration, anthropology, spiritual themes, nature and wildlife.
+Using an experimental technique that often results in what she describes as Art Exploration, Lucy works with a diverse mixture of mediums and styles and uniquely integrates her interests in astronomy, space exploration, anthropology, the human condition, nature and wildlife.

 In 1984 Lucy moved her business to Daytona Beach, Florida.
 This era began a decade of artistic transformation as an unyielding desire surfaced to explore new aspects of the creative process.
 Experimenting with abstract concepts and multi-faceted techniques, images rich in symbolism emerged.
 As she broke away from traditional subject matter Lucy developed a personal definition of what she found to be artistically important.
 The outcome of this reflective period is evident in pieces such as "Earthcry" (1990), and "The Nature of Ecstasy" (1991).

 In 1990 Lucy reformatted Lucy West Studios to include fine art commissions, large scale murals, architectural and engineering renderings, illustrations for film, music and literary markets, and commercial graphics for corporate and advertising companies.
 This timeframe also produced contemplative pieces such as "Gateway of Autonomy" (1994),"Lily of the Lake" (1996).

 In 2000 she relocated to southern California and exhibited with various galleries including Antiquarius (Beverly Hills) and Artisans Exchange Fair Trade (Claremont).
 During this time Lucy concentrated her creative study on culturally diverse methods of spiritual seeking.
 Meditative and reflective, her interest in the human spirit are seen in work such as"Song of Submission" (2002), "Man Who is Honest" (2003).